Writing A Council Paper

 Once papers have been written please send them to send to the Council Chair: firstname.lastname@example.org

-The proposer of the motion is expected to present their paper at Council, where it will be discussed.
+The proposer of the paper is expected to present their paper at Council, where it will be discussed.
+You can find Council dates here.
+Papers must be submitted at least five days in advance of every meeting.

-An amendment is when you would like to make a change to any motions.
-Motion may also be amended in the meetings.
+An amendment is when you would like to make a change to a paper.
+A paper may also be amended in the Council meeting.
 The proposer may or may not accept the suggested amendment.
-If the proposer has rejected the amendment, Council will vote on it.
+If the proposer rejects the amendment, Council will vote on it.

 What happens next?

-Motions will be taken to council to be discussed and voted on.
-Motions are passed by a simple majority, of over 50%.
-It the motion is successful it will then become part of Union Policy, insofar that it abides by Charity Law and other legal obligations.
-The Union Officer Trustees and proposer are the responsible for the actions to be carried out.
+Papers will be taken to council to be discussed and voted on.
+Papers are passed by a simple majority (ie 50+% of voting member).
+If the paper changes the Bye-Laws of the Union, it requires a two-thirds majority.
+It the paper is successful it will then become part of Union Policy, as long as it abides by Charity Law and other legal obligations.
+The Officer Trustees and proposer are the responsible for the actions to be carried out.